Deb-4cyber/Cybersecurity-Portfolio/README.md

 ---

 ## ⚠️ Disclaimer
-*Note: All projects and labs in this portfolio were conducted in controlled academic or lab environments for educational and research purposes only.*
+*All projects and labs were conducted in controlled academic or research environments and are presented strictly for ethical, educational, and professional security practice purposes.*